broach1/python_scripts/README.md

 # python_scripts
 Python scripts for the FCC projects
-Thanks to Clement Helsens and Jana Faltova
+Thanks to Clement Helsens and Jana Faltova!